nabeelvalley/docs/content/blog/2022/15-12/smooth-bottom-nav-with-actions.md

 ---
-title: Smooth Bottom Navigator with secondary actions
+title: Smooth Bottom Navigator with Secondary Actions
 subtitle: 15 December 2022
 description: A Smooth Bottom Navigator using CSS Transitions and Svelte
 ---